instagibbs/bolts/02-peer-protocol.md

 # BOLT #2: Peer Protocol for Channel Management

-The peer channel protocol has three phases: establishment, normal operation, and closing.
+The peer channel protocol for ln-penalty channels has three phases: establishment, normal operation, and closing.

-FIXME split into its own BOLT?
 # Table of Contents

   * [Channel](#channel)